delvedor/find-my-way/README.md

 <a name="match-order"></a>
 ##### Match order

-The routing algorithm matches one chunk at a time (where the chunk is a string between two slashes), this means that it cannot know if a route is static or dynamic until it finishes to match the URL.
+The routing algorithm matches one node at a time (where the node is a string between two slashes), this means that it cannot know if a route is static or dynamic until it finishes to match the URL.

-The chunks are matched in the following order:
+The nodes are matched in the following order:

 1. static
+2. parametric node with static ending
+3. parametric(regex)/multi-parametric
-1. parametric
+4. parametric
-1. wildcards
-1. parametric(regex)
-1. multi parametric(regex)
+5. wildcard

 So if you declare the following routes

-- `/:userId/foo/bar`
-- `/33/:a(^.*$)/:b`

-and the URL of the incoming request is /33/foo/bar, the second route will be matched because the first chunk (33) matches the static chunk.
-If the URL would have been /32/foo/bar, the first route would have been matched.
+- `/foo/filename.png` - static route
+- `/foo/:filename.png` - route with param `filename` and static ending `.png`
+- `/foo/:filename.:ext` - route with two params `filename` and `ext`
+- `/foo/:filename` - route with one param `filename`
+- `/*` - wildcard route

+You will have next matching rules:
+- the static node would have the highest priority.
+It will be matched only if incoming URL equals  `/foo/filename.png`
+- the parametric node with a static ending would have the higher priority than other parametric nodes without it.
+This node would match any filenames with `.png` extension.
+If one node static ending ends with another node static ending, the node with a longer static ending would have higher priority.
+  - `/foo/:filename.png.png` - higher priority, more specific route
+  - `/foo/:filename.png` - lower priority
+- the multi-parametric node (or any regexp node) without static ending would have lower priority than parametric node with static ending and higher priority than generic parametric node.
+You can declare only one node like that for the same route (see [caveats](#caveats)).
+It would match any filenames with any extensions.
+- the parametric node has lower priority than any other parametric node.
+It would match any filenames, even if they don't have an extension.
+- the wildcard node has the lowest priority of all nodes.

 Once a url has been matched, `find-my-way` will figure out which handler registered for that path matches the request if there are any constraints.
 `find-my-way` will check the most constrained handlers first, which means the handlers with the most keys in the `constraints` object.